secondbreakfast/zippy/README.md

 zippy
 =====

 Zippy: A car database manager.
-Practice importing files into database and editing records using forms in Django.
+This is to practice importing files into MySQL and querying/editing records using forms in Django.